junsulee75/db2psconfig/README.md

 - These are written for Fyre environment usage only.
 - Only install DB2 v11.5.8.0 on Redhat 7.9 or DB2 v11.5.9.0 on Redhat 8.8
 - `yum` should be configured in advance.
-- Passwordless root login should be set among hosts
+- Passwordless root login should be set among hosts in advance.
 - For now, only 3 or 5 hosts configurations are supported.
 - hostname convention should be like xxx1, xxx2, xxx3, xxx4 and xxx5.

 [Contents](#contents)

 ## Compatibility